0adri3n/GuessMyTwin/README.md

 1. Open the lobby
 2. Click **Import Mod**
 3. Select your mod folder
-4. Your custom pack appears in the dropdown
+4. Your can now load it from lobby by selecting the created folder !

 ---